What You Need For Dryfire

 3. Your Own GunTraining with your own gun is critical to getting the most out of DryFire.
 Your gun is outfitted with hardware and your gun’s unique details are entered into the software to create an accurate practice experience.

 Background Canvas: A high-quality, printed shooting screen provides a realistic outdoor feel to your training.
 Printed on durable vinyl, screens come in three lengths (10, 14, and 18 feet) and are 48 inches high.
-We provide drawings and a parts list for making a lightweight frame to mount your shooting screen on; or it can be stapled, wall-papered or hung with grommets.
+We provide drawings and a parts list for making a lightweight frame on which to mount your shooting screen.
+It can also be stapled, wall-papered, or hung with grommets.

 Trap Exercise Software: This additional software takes ATA Trap practice to the next level by isolating and mastering each shot, by using Slow Motion Training.
-This method teaches the proper lead on any angle target, while focusing on perfect centering of the shot cloud on the target.
+This method teaches the proper lead on any angle target while focusing on the perfect center of the shot cloud on the target.